 Overview of Iowa Taxes

-Iowa has a statewide average effective property tax rate of 1.50%, which is well above the 0.99% national mark.
-As a result, Iowa has the 10th-highest effective rate in the country.
+Iowa has an average effective property tax rate of 1.50%.
+This ranks as the 14th highest rate in the country.

 Enter Your Location Dismiss | Assessed Home Value Dismiss |